ToX82/NoteTrainer/README.md

 ## Theme

-`app/base.css` keeps every layout rule exactly as the plugin wrote it.
-`app/theme.css` repaints it: four section accents — coral for the time, cyan for the neck, violet for the ear, amber for the page — rounded type, chunky buttons and cards with a solid bottom edge that compresses on `:active`, thick pill progress bars, big answer targets.
-It works by remapping the plugin's own `--nt-*` design tokens and then overriding shape on the handful of components that carry the look, so the geometry stays in one place. `.interface-design/system.md` writes the rules down.
+`app/base.css` holds every structural layout rule; `app/theme.css` repaints it: four section accents — coral for the time, cyan for the neck, violet for the ear, amber for the page — rounded type, chunky buttons and cards with a solid bottom edge that compresses on `:active`, thick pill progress bars, big answer targets.
+It works by remapping the `--nt-*` design tokens and then overriding shape on the handful of components that carry the look, so the geometry stays in one place. `.interface-design/system.md` writes the rules down.

 The page's top bar carries the identity — brand, the input pill with its signal